Internet Identity Workshop

 The Internet Identity Workshop (IIW) is a semi-annual conference focused on the development and evolution of open standards, protocols, and technologies for user-controlled digital identity.
-Since its inception in 2005, IIW has served as a gathering for developers, policymakers, and organizations working on identity-related standards and protocols.
-It provides a forum for participants from technology, academia, and government to discuss and advance digital identity systems.
 The workshop operates as an open space unconference, allowing participants to set the agenda each day.
-During the event, they share the latest developments in emerging identity technologies and collaborate on their implementation.

 History

-IIW was founded in 2005 by Kaliya Young, Doc Searls, and Phil Windley with the goal of fostering collaboration in the field of digital identity.
-The event was established as a response to the growing need for open standards and interoperable identity solutions on the internet.
-Its goal has been to put people in control of their identities and private information.
-In 2006, IIW moved to the Computer History Museum in Mountain View, California, a location still in use today.
-Over the years, IIW has played a significant role in the development of identity technologies such as OAuth, OpenID, Passkeys, Self-sovereign identity (SSI), and decentralized identifiers (DIDs).
-By the mid-2010s, sessions at IIW were also addressing the topic of establishing identity on the blockchain.
+IIW was founded in 2005 by Kaliya Young, Doc Searls, and Phil Windley, with the goal of collaboration in the field of digital identity.
+They established the event in response to the growing need for open standards and interoperable identity solutions on the internet.
+Its goal is to put people in control of their identities and private information.
+IIW has supported the development of identity technologies such as OAuth, OpenID, passkeys, self-sovereign identity (SSI), and decentralized identifiers (DIDs).
+By the mid-2010s, sessions at IIW also addressed the topic of establishing identity on the blockchain.

 In 2020, in a Wired interview, Young described her goal as being able to take her identity with her "from Facebook to Google to her doctor's office to her bank, with the same ease she can plug any electrical device into any socket in any wall.
 And she doesn't want any company or government to have the authority to track, cancel or suspend her.
 But to get what she wants, Young needs to add a new layer to internet protocols.
 That's what she's been working on for the past 15 years."

-In 2025, experts who participated in IIW scrutinized phone home surveillance features in mobile driver's licenses.
+In 2025, experts who participated in IIW analyzed phone home surveillance features in mobile driver's licenses.

-Objectives and key topics

-The primary goals of IIW include facilitating discussions on digital identity issues, promoting the development of related open standards, and encouraging collaboration among diverse participants.

-Some of the main topics covered include decentralized identity, self-sovereign identity, privacy and security in digital identity, and identity verification and authentication methods.

-Format and structure

-IIW follows an unconference format, which means there are no pre-planned keynotes or panels.
-Instead, attendees propose and lead discussions on topics of their choice, fostering an open and collaborative environment.

-The event takes place twice a year in Mountain View, California and attracts a global audience of identity professionals, developers, and researchers.

-Contributions to digital identity

-IIW has been instrumental in shaping the landscape of digital identity.
-Many widely adopted technologies and standards have been influenced or incubated at IIW, including: